• Features

 Customer acquisition strategies: Logo of a stylized orange dog face with floppy ears and curved lines on its snout, above the word DUKIER in bold, uppercase letters, all on a white background.

-Strategy: Localized automations, segmented campaigns, and ecommerce email marketing adapted for each market
+Strategy: Audience segmentation, localized automations, and ecommerce email marketing adjusted for every market

 Tactics:

-• Welcome sequences in five languages with catalogs and timing adjusted for local habits
+• Welcome flows in five languages with adjusted catalogs and timing for local cultural habits

 Image via Omnisend